 When a writer utilizes repetition, they’re putting multiple iterations of a word or phrase in close proximity to each other.
 In other words, a word or phrase is repeated to provide clarity and emphasis, highlighting deeper meanings in the text.

-Now, repetition can be both subtle and obvious, and writers can get very creative about what those repeating words signify.
+Now, repetition in literature can be both subtle and obvious, and writers can get very creative about what those repeating words signify.
 For example, take this excerpt from Samuel Taylor Coleridge’s “The Rime of the Ancient Mariner”:

 Alone on a wide, wide sea.